Q: What is the minimum investment?

 Q: How long will the investment run?

-A: The typical investment of this type runs five years; if the decision is to sell at that time a sale could take an additional two years, give or take.
+A: The typical investment of this type runs 5 to 10-years; if the decision is to sell at that time it could take an additional two years, give or take.

 Q: Can we invest with IRA Funds?